fj0lverkr/todoapp/README.md

 In the future we will improve authentication:
 - stay logged in over different app launches
+- implement a logout flow
-- Potentially use Google Auth
+- Possibly use Google Auth

 As of writing this, only the following platforms are supported by Firebase:
 - Android